STATS201-DKU-Autumn2024/Week2_Tangxu/Data/README.md

 | L-Scale              | L-moment scale, a statistical measure representing variability in the annual maxima values.                       | Float      | -                    |
 | L-Skewness           | L-moment skewness, indicating the asymmetry of the annual maxima distribution.                                   | Float      | -                    |
 | L-Kurtosis           | L-moment kurtosis, indicating the peakedness or flatness of the annual maxima distribution.                       | Float      | -                    |

+This data dictionary provides an overview of the dataset's main variables, including detailed descriptions, types, and units for each variable.